LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Loose wiring connection

-• Fan not active in the selected cooking mode
+• Fan not active in the selected mode

 5. Oven Door Will Not Lock or Unlock

-The oven door lock is used during self-cleaning and some safety functions.
-If the door stays locked after cleaning or does not lock when required, the issue may involve the door lock motor or control system.
+The oven door lock is used during self-cleaning and certain safety functions.
+If the door stays locked after cleaning or does not lock when required, the issue may be with the lock motor, latch, or control system.

 Possible causes include: